 What is a Mantra?

-A mantra is a word, statement, slogan or sound that is repeated frequently to aid in concentration while meditating.
+A mantra is a word, statement, slogan, or sound that is repeated frequently to aid in concentration while meditating.
 It’s believed that mantras can have an effect on a person’s will or emotional state of being.
-In short, a mantra is a tool you can use to eliminate negativity and fill your mind with only the positive intentions.
+In short, a mantra is a tool you can use to eliminate negativity and fill your mind with only positive intentions.
 Mantras are very similar to positive affirmations in many ways and the terms are often used interchangeably.

 Unlike mantras, positive affirmations can be used at any time and tend to be complete sentences rather single words like “love” or “peace”.
 They are positive and specific self-talk statements that help you to overcome self-sabotaging and negative thoughts.
 Often, they can help you visualize and believe in what you are trying to affirm in yourself.
-When you repeat the word, statement, slogan or sound, you are affirming it to yourself and programming your mind into believing the stated concept.
+When you repeat the word, statement, slogan, or sound, you are affirming it to yourself and programming your mind into believing the stated concept.

 Positivity can have a profound impact on your mental health.
-Engaging in the power of positive thinking and healthy self-talk defeats the negative self-talk can often occur during recovery.
+Engaging in the power of positive thinking and healthy self-talk defeats the negative self-talk that can often occur during recovery.
 Affirmations and mantras allow you to create new beliefs and counteract old, limiting, or negative beliefs that will focus your mind in the past or the negative.

-Positive affirmations and mantras play a significant role in developing mental strength, calming nerves, boosting confidence and self-esteem.
+Positive affirmations and mantras play a significant role in developing mental strength, calming nerves, boosting confidence, and self-esteem.
 Positive self-affirmations have been scientifically proven to reduce the stress of external threats and improve performance.
 It’s a powerful tool to help you change your mood, state of mind, and manifest the change you desire in your life.